 After a gentle simmer, dried hominy opens up like a delicious flower and is ready to use in soups, stews and the classic southwestern and Mexican dish, Pozole (or Posole).
-The corn is prepared by removing the skins after soaking them in the mineral lime (cal), which changes the flavor (for the better) and releases the niacin, making this slightly processed grain healthier than simple dried corn or cornmeal.
+The corn is prepared by soaking in mineral lime (cal), then removing the skins.
+This process, called nixtamalization, changes the flavor (for the better) and introduces the vitamin niacin, making this ancient grain healthier and more nutritious than simple corn or cornmeal.

-Cooking suggestions: Add the cooked grain to chicken stock, some rehydrated chiles, meat and vegetables for the classic dish Pozole (or Posole).
-You can also use cooked posole in salads, soups and stews, or tossed with some beans or bitter greens.
+Serving suggestions: By now, your whole kitchen smells like a glorious, delicious wet tortilla, and the real fun begins.
+Use cooked hominy to make Pozole: follow our recipes for white pozole, red pozole, and green pozole.
+You can also use cooked hominy in salads, soups and stews, or tossed with some beans or bitter greens.
 Leftovers can be pureed for hominy grits.

 Recipes and more information on White Corn Posole/Prepared Hominy at Rancho Gordo.